/

 There are a few things to consider:

 • Start with your key metrics.
-In this case, while the purchase method is important, our key metric is our purchase flow conversion.
+In this case, while the purchase method is important, the key metric is the purchase flow conversion.
 A single Order Completed event would be easier to include in a funnel to see the overall purchase flow conversion.

 • Do you want to identify these separately in Journeys?
 If so, a single Order Completed event is probably fine.
-However, if you took this to an extreme and made all your events Page Clicked, you could see how having a series of generic Page Clicked events wouldn't be very helpful when looking at a user flow.
+However, if you made all your events Page Clicked instead, a series of these generic events is unlikely to be very helpful when looking at a user flow.

 Are your property definitions consistent across your events?

-Even though event properties are specific to each event, you should ensure they're defined consistently across your taxonomy.
-For example, instead of having a property called Type that could represent a type of an item in one event and a type of payment in another, we recommend having separate properties: Item Type and Payment Type.
+Even though event properties are specific to each event, you should ensure you've defined them consistently across your taxonomy.
+For example, instead of having a property called Type that could represent a type of an item in one event and a type of payment in another, consider having separate properties: Item Type and Payment Type.

 Are your properties captured across all applicable events?